ChrstphrHll/npc_gen/students/Bera Cauladra.md

 year: 4
 guild: Elkenval
 partyID: 23
+tags:
+- Gnome
+- Cleric
+- Diplomacy
+- 4th
+- Elkenval
 ---
 # Bera Cauladra
 ---
 ### Description
 - 4th year Gnome Cleric in Elkenval
-- curly blonde hair that's parted to the right, Gray eyes, and Tan skin
+- curly blonde hair that's parted to the right, Pale Blue eyes, and Tan skin
 - Is Modern and Destructive, and has Clarity as their ideal

 ### Organizations